To request that the Library purchase a book in any format, please use the Acquisitions Request Form.

-The Swisher Library seeks to acquire resources that support the university’s teaching, research, and public missions, in alignment with the Library’s collection development philosophy.
+The Library seeks to acquire resources that support the university’s teaching, research, and public missions, in alignment with the Library’s collection development philosophy and vision.

 Access and discoverability

-• E-books provide simultaneous access by unlimited number of users.
+• eBooks provide simultaneous access by an appropriate number of simultaneous users.

 • Vendors can provide the Library with quality catalog records in a timely and accurate manner to facilitate discoverability of content.